 7.)
 Northwestern University (Kellogg)

-At Northwestern Kellogg has been teaching students business since 1908.
+Northwestern Kellogg has been teaching students business since 1908.
 Kellogg has a well-rounded MBA program because they believe students should learn general management aspects as opposed to just specialized topics.
-Kellogg faculty believe that because students are learning a more well-rounded curriculum, they are going to approach problem solving differently as business leaders because they will have a better grounded understanding of business as a whole.
+Kellogg faculty believe that because students are learning a more well-rounded curriculum, they are going to approach problem-solving differently as business leaders because they will have a better-grounded understanding of business as a whole.
 In addition to the challenging core program offered at Kellogg, there’s also over 200 electives available for students to take, even further advancing their understanding of business and it’s subtle nuances.

 - Tuition (Out-of-state): $64,059